James A. Herrick

-James A. Herrick (born October 6, 1954) is an American academic.
-He is the Guy Vanderjagt Professor of Communication and former communication chair at Hope College.
+James A. Herrick (October 6, 1954 – May 24, 2024) was an American academic.
+He was the Guy Vanderjagt Professor of Communication and former communication chair at Hope College.

-Herrick’s research interests include rhetoric and argumentation, new religious movements, technology and spirituality, and the discourse of futurism.
+Herrick's research interests included rhetoric and argumentation, new religious movements, technology and spirituality, and the discourse of futurism.
 His early books are guides to the discipline of scholarly argumentation that discuss both traditional rhetorical techniques and contemporary applications for students and academics.
 He has written extensively on the history of rhetoric, from the theories of the ancient Greeks to modern Western thought, and more specifically on the revolutionary rhetorical practices of the seventeenth- and eighteenth-century English Deists.